rgambord/c99-doc/doc/sections/7/6/2/1/index.rst

 .. _9899_7.6.2.1p2:

+.. container:: snum

+   :ref:`2 <9899_7.6.2.1p2>`

-:ref:`2 <9899_7.6.2.1p2>` The feclearexcept function attempts to clear the supported floating-point exceptions represented by its argument.
+The feclearexcept function attempts to clear the supported floating-point exceptions represented by its argument.

 .. rubric:: Returns

 .. _9899_7.6.2.1p3:

+.. container:: snum

+   :ref:`3 <9899_7.6.2.1p3>`

-:ref:`3 <9899_7.6.2.1p3>` The feclearexcept function returns zero if the excepts argument is zero or if all the specified exceptions were successfully cleared.
+The feclearexcept function returns zero if the excepts argument is zero or if all the specified exceptions were successfully cleared.
 Otherwise, it returns a nonzero value.